 TVCC will, on an annual basis, test the Emergency Response and Evacuation Procedures.
-These tests and trainings may be announced or unannounced.
-Below is a list of the scheduled Emergency Response and Evacuation Tests & Trainings for the 2014 Calendar Year.
+These test and trainings may be announce or unannounced.
+Below is a list of the scheduled Emergency Response and Evacuation Tests & Trainings for the 2015 Calendar Year.